Borys Hrinchenko: Bibliographic activity

 Hrinchenko was one of the active contributors to the critical and bibliographic department of the Zorya magazine.
 He published his consolidated works on the current bibliography under the title "News of Ukrainian Literature" and "New Ukrainian Books" under the pseudonyms V. Chainenko and V. Vilkhivsky.
 These were information and bibliographic messages with cursory evaluations of publications or collections of reviews.
 The bibliographer submitted such a consolidated material in 1886 and 1889.
 In the 1890s he published separate reviews in Zora, and sometimes evaluated Lviv books.
 Hrinchenko demanded that the Zorya editorial office work systematically on current bibliographic information, pointed to insufficient review of Galician printing houses, omissions of certain works, and advocated the publication of reviews of monthly periodicals.

 Hrinchenko paid special attention to literature for public reading.
-He dedicated a special article "Popular Books" to her, often responding to novelties in this literature.
+He dedicated a special article "Popular Books" to it, often responding to novelties in this literature.

 Works

-He began his literary career in the 1980s.
+He began his literary career in the 1880s.
 Author of about 50 short stories ("Wonderful Girl", 1884; "Exam", 1884; "Without Bread", 1884; "Alone, All Alone", 1885; "Olesya", 1890; "Stolen", 1891; "Bell", 1897, etc.), novels "Sunbeam", 1890; "At the Crossroads", 1891; "In the Middle of the Dark Night", 1900; "Under the Silent Willows", 1901), collections of poetry, "Songs of Vasily Chaichenko", 1884; "Under the village roof", 1886; "Under the cloudy sky", 1893, etc.).

 Dramas are devoted to the historical theme: "Among the Storms" (1897), "The Steppe Guest" (1897), and "Clear Stars" (1884-1900).

 He translated works by Friedrich Schiller, Johann-Wolfgang Goethe, Heinrich Heine, Victor Hugo and others.

 He organized and published in three books "Ethnographic materials collected in Chernihiv and neighboring provinces" (vols.
 1–3, 1895–99).
 He owns valuable collections of folk art "Songs and Thoughts" (1895), "Dumas of the Kobzar" (1897), "Merry Storyteller" (1898), "From the mouth of the people.
 Little Russian stories, fairy tales, etc. " (1901) and others.

 Working fruitfully in the field of public education, he set out his pedagogical views in the works: "What is now a public school in Ukraine" (1896), "People's teachers and the Ukrainian school" (1906), "On the path of ignorance.
 About the Ukrainian school "(1906) and others.
 He fought for the education of Ukrainian children in their native language, advocated the purity of the Ukrainian literary language.
 He created several school textbooks, including "Ukrainian Grammar", "Native Word".

 One of the brightest works of Hrinchenko is the poem "To compatriots who once a year gather to sing the anthem on Shevchenko's anniversary" (1898), in which the poet expressed his vision of the attitude of the Ukrainian pseudo-intelligentsia to Ukraine.